-- 1) Focus your thinking

-- 2) Design your experiment

-- Apply statistical analysis tools (if you wish) to the results
+- 1) Focus your thinking - 2) Design your experiment - 3) Apply statistical analysis tools (if you wish) to the results - 4) Include an independent and dependent variable.

-Write your hypothesis in the space provided in the form on page 12.
+Write your hypothesis in the space provided in the form on page 14.

 Extending your thinking: Science doesn't prove the hypothesis: the results either suggest accepting or rejecting hypothesis.
 The reason?
 The unforeseen variable - even if you have controlled everything you can think of, there still may be a hidden factor that affected your experiment.
 Remember: In your write-up when you discuss your results, write, "The results support the hypothesis", not, "The results proved the hypothesis was correct".